junkcodes/aws-infrastructure/README.md

 # AWS Infrastructure
 Developing new infrastructure from scratch for a microservice-based architecture product requires a well-planned approach.
 To ensure a successful outcome, it is essential to break down the work into essential steps.
 The following steps can guide you through the process,
-* Outline Technogoly Stacks
+* Outline Technology Stacks
-* Setup & Configure Technogoly Stacks
+* Setup & Configure Technology Stacks
 * Provision using Terraform

-## Outline Technogoly Stacks
+## Outline Technology Stacks
 Developing a microservice-based architecture requires careful consideration of the technology stacks and tools used to ensure the system is scalable, fault-tolerant, secure, and highly available.
 Here, we outline the technology stacks and tools that we recommend for building a microservice-based architecture,
 ### AWS EKS
 AWS EKS provides a highly available, fault tolerant, scalable, load balanced, and self-healing infrastructure for running containerized applications.
 It supports popular container orchestration tools like Kubernetes, which can be used to deploy and manage microservices in a scalable and flexible way.